 Children at Wonderschool are encouraged to articulate their learning to peers and their community.
 We work from a base of respect for children, families, our colleagues and the land on which we work.
-We work collaboratively with children and families and allow all involved in our learning community to have a voice and feel listened to.
+We work collaboratively with children and their families and allow all involved in our learning community to have a voice and feel listened to.

 We incorporate elements of nature pedagogy and value the experiences children have in the natural world as a priority for their health and mental and spiritual wellbeing.
-We value critical reflection in our approach.
+We value and encourage critical reflection in our approach.

-Our environments are thoughtfully curated to be the “third teacher” and encourage exploration, investigation and wonder.
-Our space is a workroom, a place of beauty and a centre of discovery.
+Our childcare environments are thoughtfully curated to be the “third teacher” and to encourage exploration, investigation and wonder.
+Our early learning centres can be a workroom, a place of beauty, and a centre of discovery.

-We use a variety of natural resources and loose parts in our classrooms to encourage creative and innovate thinking.

-We help children to engage in short and long term projects which follow their interests.
+We use a variety of natural resources and loose parts in our classrooms to encourage creative and innovative thinking.
+Our Educators help children to engage in short and long term projects which follow their interests.
 This is a way to explore a subject through different languages and to help children use a variety of skills in their self-motivated learning.
 It allows children to work together for a common goal and to be inclusive of different points of view from their peers.

-The theory is based on the idea that loose parts offer opportunities for being used in multiple ways – constructing, designing, redesigning, multiple-use and engaging creative thinking, problem-solving and collaboration.
+The theory is based on the idea that ‘loose parts’ offer opportunities to be used in multiple ways – imagine toys that can be used for constructing, designing, redesigning, multiple-use and engaging creative thinking, problem-solving, and collaboration.
 The children are active in their use of loose parts and the use is an ever-changing concept.

-We understand the importance of exposing children to Aboriginal and Torres Strait Islander Culture and helping them to understand the role of Australia’s first people as custodians of the land on which we stand.
-We help children to think about inclusivity in relation to gender, religion, ability, sexual identity and socioeconomics.
+We understand the importance of exposing children to Aboriginal and Torres Strait Islander culture and helping them to understand the role of Australia’s first people as custodians of the land on which we live.
+We help children to think about inclusivity in relation to gender, religion, ability, sexual identity, and socioeconomics.
 Our approach around this is to provide a range of resources and experiences to provoke conversations and questions.